Last updated on: 19th January 2019.

 - Electric Bikes: During our 2nd visit to Auroville in 2018, we saw electric bikes available for rent opposite Solar Kitchen.
 The ITS service offers environment-friendly transport services.
 You can see details of the service on https://www.auroville.org/contents/4202.
 You can call them on any of these numbers: +91 8098776644, +91 9486991643, +91 9840983080.

 - Bicycle: Bicycles are available for rent at the visitor’s centre and town hall.
 A Decathlon cycle is available at Rs.60 per day.

 - Car: Reva is available for rent.
 Krishna had Indigo for rent which he was ready to rent at Rs.1400 per day.

 - Auroville Public Accessible Bus: A 12-seater bus operates on a daily basis from Auroville to the town.
-The frequency is low and seats less, so its not a very good option.
+The frequency is low and seats less, so its not an option all the time.
+A single trip costs Rs.60 and you can take passes from financial services.
 You can download the schedule here:

 Food at Auroville:

 There are many restaurants inside Auroville and on the Auroville road which serve all kinds of cuisines.
 Most of the restaurants inside Auroville close by 7 pm, a few are open till 9 pm.
 The ones on the Auroville road are open till 10:30 pm.

 - Solar Kitchen: Solar kitchen is a community kitchen that serves meals to various schools and service centres inside Auroville.
 It derives its name from big solar bowl on its roof, that provides part of the steam used for cooking.